TUDelft-PRIME-Books/Linear-Algebra/Chapter9/DynSystDiscrete.md

 ::::

-The next proposition describes the behaviour of a dynamical system when its matrix $A$ is diagonalizable.
-Recall that diagonalizable means that there exists a basis of eigenvectors.
+The next proposition describes the behaviour of a dynamical system when its matrix $A$ is diagonalisable.
+Recall that diagonalisable means that there exists a basis of eigenvectors.
 For the moment we assume that the eigenvectors are _real_, though this actually plays a minor role.

 ::::{prf:proposition}
 :label: Prop:DynSystDiscrete:DiagCase

-Suppose $A$ is an $n\times n$ (real) diagonalizable matrix.
+Suppose $A$ is an $n\times n$ (real) diagonalisable matrix.
 Let $(\vect{v}_1, \ldots, \vect{v}_n)$ be a basis of eigenvectors, and let
 $\lambda_1, \ldots, \lambda_n$ be the corresponding eigenvalues.